777arc/textbook/content/filters.rst

 Filters
 #############

 This chapter introduces filters.
 We learn about the types of filters, how filters are represented digitally, and how they are designed.
-We finish with an introduction to pulse shaping, which is another strategy for modifying waveform shape.
+We finish with an introduction to pulse shaping, which we further explore in the :ref:`pulse-shaping-chapter` chapter.

 *************************
 Filter Basics
 *************************

 Filters are used in many disciplines.
 For example, image processing makes heavy use of 2D filters, where the input and output are images.
-You might use a filter every morning to make your coffee, which strains out solids from liquid.
+You might use a filter every morning to make your coffee, which filters out solids from liquid.
 In DSP, filters are primarily used for:

 1. Separation of signals that have been combined (e.g., extracting the signal you want)
 2. Removal of excess noise after receiving a signal